SamSokolovStudent/Eindopdracht2023SamSokolov/README.md

 # Eindopdracht 2023 SamSokolov

 This project is a program that is able to read genbank flat file (.gbff) files and store the data in a list.
 The program allows users to view the genes associated with a particular person or publication and also makes it possible to search for an author in the list.
 It also allows navigation between an author and a publication and the ability to select an author or publication to write to a file with all associated data.
-The program is a command line tool and is designed to run on Unix machines (linux & mac).
+The program has been tested to work on both Unix machines as well as Windows.

 ## Installation